NoumenaDigital/npl-integrations/README.md

 The underlying NPL code is an extension of the IOU, which can be found in the [npl-starter](https://github.com/NoumenaDigital/npl-starter) repository.

-Details about each components can be found in the corresponding README files in the respective directories.
+Details about each component can be found in the corresponding README files in the respective directories.
 - [NPL](npl/README.md)

 ## Building and running with Docker locally